Greenville in Wayne County, Missouri — The American Midwest (Upper Plains)

 Topics.
 This historical marker is listed in this topic list: Roads & Vehicles.
 A significant historical year for this entry is 1899.

 Location.
 37° 6.378′ N, 90° 27.619′ W. Marker is in Greenville, Missouri, in Wayne County.
-Marker can be reached from U.S. 67, on the right when traveling south.
+It can be reached from U.S. 67, on the right when traveling south.
 Located along the Greenville Bike Trail, just north of the camping area, in the Greenville Recreation Area of Wappapello Lake.
 Touch for map.
 Marker is in this post office area: Greenville MO 63944, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Civil War in the Missouri - Arkansas Borderlands, 1862-1865 (here, next to this marker); The "Surprise at Greenville," July 20, 1862 (here, next to this marker); Greenville School (approx. 0.4 miles away); Tie-Hacking (approx. 0.4 miles away); Sam Brown (approx. 0.4 miles away); Greenville Jailhouse (approx. 0.4 miles away); The Wayne County Courthouse At Old Greenville (approx. half a mile away); Harry S. Truman (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker: The Civil War in the Missouri - Arkansas Borderlands, 1862-1865 (here, next to this marker); The "Surprise at Greenville," July 20, 1862 (here, next to this marker); Greenville School (approx. 0.4 miles away); Tie-Hacking (approx. 0.4 miles away); Sam Brown (approx. 0.4 miles away); Greenville Jailhouse (approx. 0.4 miles away); The Wayne County Courthouse At Old Greenville (approx. half a mile away); Harry S. Truman (approx. half a mile away).
 Touch for a list and map of all markers in Greenville.

-Photographed By Craig Swain, September 28, 2022
+Photographed by Craig Swain, September 28, 2022

 6. Barricades near Bridge Site